Say Goodbye to Blackheads Naturally with AMVital Turmeric Vitamin C Clay Mask

 • Not removing makeup thoroughly before bed

-• Very sensitive or reactive skin: Start with once every 10-14 days and use kaolin-based formulas
+• Very sensitive or reactive skin: Start once every 10-14 days with kaolin-based formulas

 • Active eczema or rosacea flares: Wait until skin calms before masking

-• Those using tretinoin or strong retinoids: Space clay masks at least 2 days apart from retinoid application
+• Those using strong retinoids: Space clay masks at least 2 days from retinoid use

 • Sunburned or compromised skin: Let skin fully heal before using clay products